Build Back Better: Using Green and Digital Technologies to Reduce Food Waste at Consumer Level

 7. Reframe wasted food and byproducts as valuable resources

 Build Back Better aims at supporting countries in harnessing green technologies to reduce food waste at consumer level and to Build Back Better from the COVID-19 pandemic.
-It contributes to the attainment of the SDGs and climate goals
+It also contributes to the attainment of the SDGs and climate goals.

 Objectives for 2021